 You can find brief synopsis of just some of the grants and fellowships accepted by RAL PPD below.
-Further details can be found at the main websites or contact PPD.
+Further details can be found at the main websites or by contacting PPD.

 STFC application deadlines and further information

-Information on all fellowships supported by STFC is available (link opens in a new window).
+Additional Information on all fellowships supported by STFC is available.

 Postdoctoral Fellowships are intended for researchers who do not have a permanent academic position but wish to pursue a long term research career.
 These Fellowships offer the opportunity to pursue new and diverse areas of research at a chosen UK institution.
 Applications are particularly welcome from those seeking to resume a research career following a period of absence from active research (maternity, family or caring responsibilities, moving from a non-academic employment sector).

-Applicants may apply to only one scheme; only one application to one Institution will be accepted.
-They enable less experienced researchers (i.e. those with no more than seven years' research experience between the start of the postgraduate programme leading to the award of a PhD and 1 September 2010) to devote themselves to independent and original research for a period of up to three years.
+These fellowships enable less experienced researchers (i.e. those with no more than seven years' research experience between the start of the postgraduate programme leading to the award of a PhD and the application deadline) to devote themselves to independent and original research for a period of up to three years.
 Applicants must have or expect to have a PhD.
 STFC expects to make twelve awards each year.
+Applicants may apply to only one scheme; only one application to one Institution will be accepted.

 STFC post-graduate studentships

 During the period of the award, the student is required to spend a period on the premises of the co-operating body.
 For a three year award, the minimum is three months per annum.
-All awards are made from a CASE Pool.
-Applications for a CASE or CASE-Plus studentship should be made using Je-S and submitted to STFC for a closing date of 30 September 2009.
+Applications for a CASE or CASE-Plus studentship should be made using Je-S and submitted to STFC.
 In exceptional circumstances, and where adequate justification for the timing has been made, applications may be considered at any time of the year under urgency procedure.
+Details can be found here.

 During this additional year, the student is employed by the sponsor company, at a salary equivalent to that of a new STFC postdoctoral fellow.
-STFC will contribute 50% of the salary costs incurred by the co-operating body (up to a maximum STFC contribution of £14,290).
+STFC will contribute 50% of the salary costs incurred by the co-operating body (up to a maximum STFC contribution of £14,250).
 Entry into the fourth year is dependent on the student demonstrating a level of achievement agreed in advance between the sponsor, the University and the student.
 STFC will not commence funding for the fourth year until the PhD thesis has been submitted.
+Details can be found here.

 Companies may apply for Research in Industry funding on their own or as part of a collaboration involving one or more partner organisations, which may be either industrial or academic.
 Applications for Research in Industry funding are made by submitting to STFC a completed and signed proposal form accompanied by a document, known as a Case for Support, setting out the proposed programme of research.
 In most cases, prospective applicants will first be required to complete a Pre-Qualification Questionnaire (PQQ).
 STFC will assess these and advise prospective applicants whether they meet the minimum qualifying criteria for Research in Industry funding.
 Before completing a PQQ or a full Research in Industry proposal, applicants should read the general guidance notes on Research in Industry, the guidance notes on completing the Research in Industry form and the guidance associated with the particular funding scheme or announcement of opportunity to which they are responding.